jgrelet/oceano2oceansites/README.md

 Test binary:

-    > oceano2oceansites -e --files=data/csp/csp*.cnv
+    oceano2oceansites -e --files=data/csp/csp*.cnv

 The program use by default the configuration files oceano2oceansites.toml and the code_roscop.csv in the current directory.

-You can set a different location or file name by setting environment variables OCEANO2OCEANSITES_CFG and ROSCOP_CSV.
+You can set a different location or file name by setting environment variables `OCEANO2OCEANSITES_CFG` and `ROSCOP_CSV`.

 Edit toml config file: